skrantzman/XMP-Snippets/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/skrantzman/XMP-Snippets/master/XMP_Snippets_Logo.png" width="150" height="150" alt="XMP Snippets Logo"></p>
 <br />

-> Reduce the time you spend on creating complex XMOD Pro forms and templates, as well as Form.X forms within XMP templates.
-VS Code with XMP Snippets allows you to author and edit XMP forms and templates quickly.
+> __Reduce the time you spend on creating complex XMOD Pro forms and templates, as well as Form.X forms within XMP templates.
+Author and edit XMP forms and templates quickly.
 Although the form and template editor built into XMP is a great tool, you may prefer VS Code as your go-to HTML editor.
-Together they are a great combination, quickly write the bulk of your code in VS Code and fine tune it in the XMP editor.
+Together they are a great combination - quickly write the bulk of your code in VS Code and fine tune it in the XMP editor.__

 # XMP Snippets